 Affordable Advice on Texas Divorce, Property Division, and Child Custody Issues

 A Texas divorce case usually involves a great deal of stress.
 At the Law Offices of David M. White, we try to make the divorce process as painless as possible for you.
-We offer a wide variety of services and tailor our representation to meet your individual needs.
+We offer a wide variety of services and tailor our representation to meet your individual needs as divorce lawyers in San Angelo, Texas.

 Some divorce cases are complex and involve serious community property disputes or hotly contested child custody issues.
 Other divorces are relatively simple and the parties are able to agree on the terms of the divorce.